kshootmania/ksm-chart-format/kson_format.md

         - `1/[int]`: Specifies the percentage of one measure in fractional form.
 Tempo synced.
             - Requirement: int >= 1
             - Example: `1/4`
-        - `[float]`: Specifies the percentage of one measure in decimal format.
+        - `[float]`: Specifies the percentage of one measure in decimal form.
 Tempo synced.
             - Requirement: float >= 0.0
             - Example: `2.0`, `0.25`, `0`
         - `[float]ms`: Specifies the duration in milliseconds.
 Not tempo synced.